alexmilowski/data-science/activities/crawling-the-crawl/README.md

     gzip -dc wat.paths.gz | python s3.py | head -n 10 | ./run-step.sh myscript.py mybucket j-xxxxxxxxxxxxx

 where `j-xxxxxxxxxxxxx` is your cluster identifier.

+### 8. Discussion ###

+How long will it take to compute the domains for a partition?
+For the whole crawl date?
+For the whole data set?

+Does it scale?

+What do you need to do to make it scale?